Dogo Beer

-Dogo Beer (道後ビール) is a brand of beer made in Minakuchi-shuzō’s microbrewery in Dōgo, Matsuyama, Ehime, Japan.
-One of the features of Dogo Beer is its stronger bubbles, as it is intended to be drunk after taking a bath at Dōgo Onsen.
+Dogo Beer (道後ビール) is a brand of beer brewed by Minakuchi-Shuzō’s microbrewery in Dōgo, Matsuyama, Ehime, Japan.
+One of the features of Dogo Beer is its stronger bubbles, as it is intended to be consumed after taking a meal at Dōgo Onsen.

-Dogo beer has three flavors: Botchan (Kölsch), Madonna (Alt), and Sōseki (stout).

 History

 Minakuchi Shuzo, which makes Dogo Beer, was founded during the Japanese Meiji era in 1895.
-Dogo beer was created in August of 1996.
+Dogo beer was created in August 1996.

-Dogo Beer can be purchased at Nikitasu kurabu, a retail shop.
-Dogo Beer is also served at Nikitatsuan, a restaurant, which opened in October 1996.
+Dogo Beer can be purchased at Nikitasu kurabu, a retail shop, and also served at Nikitatsuan, a restaurant established in October 1996.
 Fresh Dogo Beer can be purchased at Dogo Biru Kan, which opened in November 1996 in front of Dogo Onsen.

 Types of Dogo Beer

-According to the Beer Tengoku Website, there are four main types of Dogo beer (the site explains further what these are):